Keywords

 Detecting cached responses

-header provides information about the cache.
+The X-Cache header provides information about the cache.

 If the response is slower than usual, this may indicate not cached response, vice versa.